U.S. court revives case accusing RBS' NatWest of aiding Hamas

 She based this in part on a finding that British authorities, including the Bank of England, had "cleared Interpal of allegations of terror financing, expressly giving NatWest permission to maintain Interpal's accounts."

-Leval said jurors might conclude from this finding that NatWest could have believed Interpal was not supporting a terrorist organization.
+Leval said jurors might conclude from this finding that NatWest could have believed Interpal was not supporting a terrorist organisation.

 "However, in the face of contrary findings - in this case by the United States Treasury Department - such views of foreign governments could not support summary judgment" for NatWest, he said.

-RBS and its lawyer Jonathan Blackman did not respond to requests for comment.
+RBS and its lawyer Jonathan Blackman did not immediately respond to requests for comment.

 Gary Osen, who represents some plaintiffs, called the decision "a major victory for American terror victims."